eddroid/Git-intro-Jr-Devs/README.md

 cd Git-intro-Jr-Devs
 ```

 Create or edit a file.
-(Don't forget to save!)
+Don't forget to save your changes!
+Here's a example of a possible change.
 ```sh
 mkdir contributing-members
 touch contributing-members/YOUR_USERNAME.txt